kay017/kay017/README.md

-- 👋 Hi, I’m @kay017
+👋 Hi, I’m @kay017!

-- 👀 I’m interested in ...
+- 👀 I’m interested in javascript/node.js, ethereum, Nuxt.js and Vue.js
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to make a dapp and smart contracts in the ethereum environment
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me on my email address (in my profile)

 <!---
 kay017/kay017 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.